jdavidson/jdavidson.github.io/_posts/2014-09-03-opentable.md

   <img src="{{ site.url }}/images/opentable.jpg" />
 </figure>

-When I co-founded PrimaTable, a restaurant marketplace startup, I had experience within Google's Adwords and YouTube's media marketplace but I tried to systematically learn about marketplaces from as many public company as possible.
+When I co-founded PrimaTable, a restaurant marketplace startup, I had prior experience within Google's Adwords and YouTube's media marketplace.
+Taking the plunge, I tried to systematically learn about marketplaces from as many public company as possible.
 Unfortunately, many marketplace companies don't report on the essential operational metrics (unit economics, CAC, LTV, liquidity, geographic density ...) and require crude assumptions to decompose their performance.
-OpenTable was my closest comparable and reports nearly a complete supply side unit economics going back to 2006.
+OpenTable was my closest comparable and reports nearly a complete set of supply side unit economics going back to 2006.
 Let's take a look at their business.

 ## History